Latin America fumes over Bolivia incident in Snowden saga

 In May of this year, Morales expelled a U.S. development agency from Bolivia in protest after U.S. Secretary of State John Kerry referred to Latin America as Washington’s “backyard.”

-The comment was a stark reminder of the United States’ history exploiting South America’s natural resources and supporting some repressive right-wing governments.
+The comment was a stark reminder of the United States’ history exploiting South America’s natural resources and supporting some repressive right-wing regimes.

 This week’s diplomatic mess was bad news for American expatriates planning to celebrate the Fourth of July at the U.S. Embassy in La Paz.
 The embassy said late on Wednesday that its Independence Day party had been put off “until further notice.”

-Additional reporting by David Ingram in Washington, Daniel Ramos in La Paz, Marco Aquino in Lima, Brian Ellsworth in Caracas, Anthony Boadle in Brasilia, Miguel Gutierrez in Mexico City, and Alexandra Ulmer in Santiago; Editing by Xavier Briand and Peter Cooney
+Additional reporting by David Ingram in Washington, Daniel Ramos in La Paz, Marco Aquino in Lima, Brian Ellsworth in Caracas, Anthony Boadle in Brasilia, Miguel Gutierrez in Mexico City; Editing by Eric Beech and Xavier Briand